PrefectHQ/prefect/docs/guides/host.md

 ```
 </div>

-You can save a setting to your active Prefect profile with `prefect config set`.
+Save a setting to your active Prefect profile with `prefect config set`.

-### Configuring a PostgreSQL database
+### Configure a PostgreSQL database

-To connect Prefect to a PostgreSQL database, you can set the following environment variable:
+Connect Prefect to a PostgreSQL database by setting the following environment variable:

 <div class="terminal">
 ```bash